jgiuffrida/outlets/README.md

 *This will only run on raspberry pi*

 `sudo npm start`
-- Turn all outlets off and start express.js server
+- Turn all outlets off and start express.js server at port 3000

 `sudo npm run power`
 - Random outlet blinking